Microsoft Dynamics 365

-Microsoft Dynamics 365 is a product line of enterprise resource planning (ERP) and customer relationship management (CRM) intelligent business applications announced by Microsoft in July 2016 and released on November 1, 2016.
-It was formerly Microsoft Dynamics.
+Microsoft Dynamics 365 is a set of enterprise accounting and sales software products.
+Its flagship product, Dynamics GP, was released in 1981.

 Applications

-Microsoft Dynamics is largely made up of products developed by companies that Microsoft acquired: Dynamics GP (formerly Great Plains), Dynamics NAV (formerly Navision; now forked into Dynamics 365 Business Central), Dynamics SL (formerly Solomon), and Dynamics AX (formerly Axapta; now forked into Dynamics 365 Finance and Operations).
+Microsoft Dynamics 365 largely consists of products developed by companies that Microsoft acquired: Dynamics GP (formerly Great Plains Software), Dynamics NAV (formerly Navision; now forked into Dynamics 365 Business Central), Dynamics SL (formerly Solomon), and Dynamics AX (formerly Axapta; now forked into Dynamics 365 Finance and Operations).
 The various products are aimed at different market segments, ranging from small and medium-sized businesses (SMBs) to large organizations with multi-language, currency, and legal entity capability.
-In recent years Microsoft Dynamics ERP has focused their marketing and innovation efforts on SaaS suites.
+In recent years Microsoft Dynamics ERP has focused its marketing and development on software as a service (SaaS) products.

-Microsoft Dynamics 365 contains 12 applications:
+Microsoft Dynamics 365 contains more than 15 applications: